SimenNielsen/SQLQueryLineage/README.md

 # SQL Procedure Parser
 ![.NET Workflow](https://github.com/SimenNielsen/SQLQueryLineage/actions/workflows/dotnet.yml/badge.svg)

-This project is a .NET console application that parses SQL stored procedures and generates column-level lineage in JSON format.
+This project is a .NET console application that parses MS SQL stored procedures and generates column-level lineage in JSON format.
 The tool extracts information from the stored procedures and outputs a JSON file that contains information about the columns and their dependencies.

 ## Table of Contents
 - Installation